 Every IoT system collects data, creates insights based on that data, and shares the data and insights with a variety of users and applications.
 The need to share the data with a variety of users – each with differing sets of privileges – is the driving force behind the requirement for Role Based Access Control (RBAC) capabilities within systems that expose IoT data to end users.
 Each Role in an RBAC system grants a user permission to create, retrieve, update, or archive certain data elements under specific circumstances.

-Let’s look at a simplified example of an IoT application for managing IoT Buttons (ZipLine) for a better understanding of the underlying complexities of implementing RBAC in a connected industrial system.
+Let’s look at a simplified example of an IoT application for a better understanding of the underlying complexities of implementing RBAC in a connected industrial system.

 - Site Member